endurodave/C_AsyncCallback/README.md

 <h2>Introduction</h2>

 <p>Callbacks are a powerful concept used to reduce the coupling between two pieces of code.
 On a multithreaded system, callbacks have limitations.
 What I&#39;ve always wanted was a callback mechanism that crosses threads and handles all the low-level machinery to get my event data from one thread to another safely.
-I need a small, portable and easy to use framework.
+A portable and easy to use framework.
 No more monster switch statements inside a thread loop that typecast OS message queue void* values based upon an enumeration.
 Create a callback.
 Register a callback.
 And the framework automagically invokes the callback with data arguments on a user specified target thread is the goal.&nbsp;</p>

 <p>I&rsquo;ve documented different C++ solutions to asynchronous multicast callbacks on two previous CodeProject articles.
 One version supports a single callback argument.
-The other option utilizes a multi-argument C++ delegate paradigm at the expense of additional complexity (see the <strong>References </strong>section below for C++ articles).&nbsp;</p>
+The other employs a multi-argument C++ delegate paradigm at the expense of increased complexity (see the <strong>References </strong>section below for C++ articles).&nbsp;</p>

 <p>This third time around the solution is implemented in C. The callback solution presented here provides the following features:</p>